 \section{Experimental Method}

-Ion mobility spectrometry is commonly used in analytical chemistry and has multiple applications \cite{Eicem2013}.
-There, the ion funnels are often employed for axial focusing, accumulation, and bunching of ions \cite{Kelly2010}.
+Ion mobility spectrometry is commonly used in analytical chemistry and has many applications \cite{Eicem2013}.
+There, ion funnels are often employed for radial focusing, accumulation, and bunching of ions \cite{Kelly2010}.
 In this work, we propose to use the RF funnel or carpet itself for the separation by ion mobility.